Jason Allen 12/11/22

 This new space he’s put together is a true beauty.
 The Corinthia Hotel is already a looker, but they’ve taken that elegant interiors dial and cranked it to the max with the ambition to honour the iconic roaring ‘20s with the modern ‘20s.
 The bar is furnished with deep red & midnight blue art deco booths and apadana chairs, cream and onyx fringed floor lamps, and a stately marble fireplace.
 And if you hadn’t already guessed it, why yes they are partial to velvet upholstery and curtains.

 As for the drinks?
 Well, don’t expect a pint and G&T. Calabrese has created molecule-perfect classic cocktails from the 1920s (with gin, lemon, and honey, The Bee’s Knees is a drink that reviews itself) as well as newer numbers from the 2020s (the Tiky Tok involves Hoxton banana rum & pineapple tepache), and a lengthy list of Calabrese’s own inventions, many of which have tipped over into classic cocktail territory themselves.
 The Breakfast Martini?
 That’s his – and boy is it dangerously moreish.
-And if you’re here on a special date night, definitely order the peach/raspberry/champagne Velvet Rose.
+And if you’re coming to Velvet for a special date night, definitely order the peach/raspberry/champagne Velvet Rose.

 There are small plates too, spanning the likes of crab tartlets, to vegetable tempura, to truffled Croque Monsieurs.
-And of course, it wouldn’t be reminiscent of the 1920s without some jazz, so naturally they’ve got a live band on every evening.
+And of course, it wouldn’t be reminiscent of the 1920s without some jazz, so naturally they’ve got a live band on every evening till late.

 And no, they don’t play Blue Velvet.

 NOTE: Velvet is open now, Tuesday – Saturday (5pm – 1am).
-You can find out more at the website right here.
+You can find out more, and book a table, right here.

-Like cocktail bars?
-Check out the Nudge’s Guide to the best cocktail bars in London
+Like cocktails?
+Check out The Nudge’s Guide to the best cocktail bars in London

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.